3

 Meals: B

 The walk today will be mostly along flat paths, following in the footsteps of the ancient pilgrims who walked from the Roman port of Luni towards Santiago de Compostela in Spain.
 Luni has a fascinating archaeological area which is well worth a visit.
 The archaeological area includes an ancient Roman amphitheatre and a museum which houses a splendid mosaic dedicated to the God Neptune.
-Continuing along paths with stunning views of both the sea and the Apuan Alps, you'll finally arrive in Massa where you will stay overnight.
+Continuing along paths with stunning views of both the sea and the Apuane Alps, you'll finally arrive in Massa where you will stay overnight.
 Option to short today's walk to 18km/11.2mi using the public bus.

 Meals: B